chuckswung/scrbrd/README.md

 |___|___|_| |___|_| |___|
 </pre>

-a minimal tui sports data tracker.
+a tui sports tracker for real-time scores and status.

 written in rust with ratatui.